-With his debut feature film 15 Years writer/director Yuval Hadadi brings us a film that explores the boundaries of love and belonging in sea of internal darkness.
-Exploring how childhood experience can directly affect the emotional security of the individual.
-While reflecting that this may not appear until later adult life, when a single spark ignites long suppressed destructive thoughts.
-In turn providing us with an exploration of the darkness that sits in the corner of the mind.
-Hidden from public view until events dictate its emergence into the light.
+With his debut feature film 15 Years, writer/director Yuval Hadadi brings us a film rich in conversations on the boundaries of love and belonging in a sea of internal darkness.
+Here Hadadi explores how childhood experience can directly affect the emotional security of the adult as a single spark ignites long-suppressed destructive thoughts.
+This creates a complex dissection of the mental health challenges that surround our LGBTQ community life while also exploring the need for men to own their emotions rather than burying them.

 Director: Yuval Hadadi